Music

 You never know who you will meet and the conversations you will share.
 Train stations are filled with joy

 as loved ones step off the train, or a bit of sadness as the moment of parting arrives.
-This song was written
+This song was written about experiences I had in Italy.

 Brothers Berger